Adsorption Equipment Information

 - Silica gel or silicon dioxide is a common desiccant used in food preservation, humidity control, and various medical devices.
 It has a higher water adsorption capacity than clay silicates (40% of its weight in moisture), it is very inert, and it can be regenerated through heating.

-Another factor that affects system design is the equipment’s pressure drop gradient or required operating power.
+Other factors that affect system design are the equipment’s pressure drop gradient or required operating power.

 In addition to manufacturing adsorption equipment, many suppliers offer a number of related services to help maintain purchased equipment.
 These include media reactivation and dual vessel system assembly.
 In media reactivation, the supplier collects saturated adsorbent and regenerates it for future use.
 This can help cut down on both cost and waste generated by adsorption equipment.
 Suppliers that engage in dual vessel system assembly make sure that the adsorption equipment is both the proper fit for the user, and help to incorporate the equipment into an existing process line or remediation system.